-You want to know two things about the Apple Watch 2 (or Apple Watch Series 2 if we're being picky) raised a couple of questions: was it a big enough upgrade to beat the first Watch, and has Apple done enough to make a smartwatch a necessity, rather than just a novel luxury?
+At launch the Apple Watch 2 (or Apple Watch Series 2 if we're being picky) raised a couple of questions: was it a big enough upgrade to beat the first Watch, and had Apple done enough to make a smartwatch a necessity, rather than just a novel luxury?

-Well, Apple's brought a lot of the tech upgrades we wanted: with the Watch 2 you're getting a new water-resistant design, a GPS chip on board for tracking your runs, a swim tracker and a much faster processor.
+The answers: Apple delivered a lot of the tech upgrades we wanted: including a new water-resistant design, a GPS chip on board for tracking your runs, a swim tracker and a much faster processor.

-There's a new white ceramic finish too – which takes the place of the extortionately expensive gold Apple Watch Edition – to add an element of 'luxury' to proceedings, with the Hermes band making an appearance again to keep the top cost of the Watch 2 higher.
+There was a new white ceramic finish too – to take the place of the extortionately expensive gold Apple Watch Edition – to add an element of 'luxury' to proceedings, with the Hermes band making an appearance again to keep the top cost of the Watch 2 higher.

 The second Apple Watch was also the poster child for watchOS 3 and has since benefited from the subsequent arrival of watchOS 4, which radically improves the functionality of the device – so with it's second-gen smartwatch did Apple solve the issues that prevented the original Watch becoming the must-have gadget of the year?